Bursa, Turkey: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Ensure that you choose the necessary type.
-The majority of adapters currently available are simply plug changers and expect your devices to change the voltage themselves.
-If your devices can't do that they could burn up.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types C and F. It's important that you choose the correct kind.
+A lot of adapters on sale are just plugs and expect your electronics to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one should work in most locations.

 Airplane phone mount